zackphilipps/mobile-boilerplate/_docs/acf.md

 ### Audio

 Create a Text field called "Audio Attributes".
-Then, create 3 [File](http://www.advancedcustomfields.com/resources/field-types/file/) fields that return their URLs called "Audio File", "Audio WAV File", and "Audio OGG File".
+Then, create 2 [File](http://www.advancedcustomfields.com/resources/field-types/file/) fields that return their URLs called "Audio MP4 File" and "Audio WAV File."

 Paste this code into your template file: